nutratech/blog/2026/09/mtxdb-write-once-packfile/+page.md

 The index is lossy because:

-- **24-bit tags** have a ~1/16M false-positive rate per probe.
-A collision means one wasted `pread` — the caller reads the record, computes the hash, and continues probing if it doesn't match.
+- **24-bit tags** have a ~1/16M false-positive rate for each occupied slot examined.
+A collision means one wasted record read — the caller compares the full hash and continues probing if it doesn't match.

 - **Empty terminates**: since the table is write-once with no deletions, empty slots are never tombstoned.
 A probe sequence is always bounded by the next